NAHJ/2018-coding-track/src/pages/blog/2018-07-06-hello-javascript.md

 Now you may be thinking, well what does var mean here? var stands for variable, it's a keyword we can use to declare a name for a key.

-<iframe height="400px" width="100%" src="https://repl.it/@erikreyna/js-004?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe class="repl-embed" height="400px" width="100%" src="https://repl.it/@erikreyna/js-004?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 We're declaring a variable called firstName and another variable called lastName.
 We're then joining those to create a full name.